aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 * `PROJECT_NAME`: is the name of the project.
 Note that `PROJECT_NAME` must start with a letter and can only contain lowercase letters, numbers, hyphens (-), underscores (_), and forward slashes (/).

 * `SOLVER_TYPE`: is either `cloud` or `parallel` depending on which kind of solver you are running.
-Note that we will run cloud solvers run on multiple 16-core machines (m6i.4xlarge [RBJ: include links?]) with 64GB memory, while parallel solvers run on a single 64-core machine (m6i.16xlarge) with 256GB memory.
+Note that we will run cloud solvers run on multiple 16-core machines ([m6i.4xlarge](https://aws.amazon.com/ec2/instance-types/)) with 64GB memory, while parallel solvers run on a single 64-core machine ([m6i.16xlarge](https://aws.amazon.com/ec2/instance-types/)) with 256GB memory.

 The script will take 5-10 minutes.
 When complete, all of the needed cloud resources should be created.
 The script polls until the creation is complete.